Skip to main content

 TSF centenary lockup_737x415

-100 years of working with families across Australia
+Over 100 years of working with families across Australia

-The Smith Family has been working to improve the lives of children living in disadvantage for 100 years.
+The Smith Family has been working to improve the lives of children living in disadvantage for over 100 years.

 Over that time, The Smith Family has evolved to become a modern, dynamic, evidence-based organisation that helps children in need create better futures for themselves through long-term support for their education.

-Today we’re supporting 67,282 students on our flagship Learning for Life program, helping to break the cycle of disadvantage through targeted, long-term support for their education – and we’re expanding our careers education programs, providing even more opportunities to help students transition from school, tertiary education or training into the workforce.
+Today we’re supporting 67,165 students on our flagship Learning for Life program, helping to break the cycle of disadvantage through targeted, long-term support for their education – and we’re expanding our careers education programs, providing even more opportunities to help students transition from school, tertiary education or training into the workforce.

 About us